nunit/governance/governance.md

 ## Software Projects

-The NUnit Community maintains a inventory of software projects, with the precise list potentially varying over time.
+The NUnit Community maintains an inventory of software projects, with the precise list varying over time.
 Projects are grouped in a number of categories.
 See the separate [Projects](./projects.md) document for a full list of projects in each category.

 1. Core Projects